 Chief Executive's foreword

-In 2021, we funded 13 new medicines and widened access to 19 medicines already funded, helping more than 45,000 New Zealanders get medicines they couldn’t a year ago.
+In the 2021/22 financial year, we funded six new medicines and widened access to 16 medicines.
+This means nearly 120,000 New Zealanders were able to access medicines they couldn’t a year ago.

 We added over 14,000 products to the hospital medical devices list and reached our goal of getting $500 million total value of medical devices under contract.
 We now have more than 154,000 medical devices contracted to Te Whatu Ora hospitals.

 Our national contracting for devices has saved the health and disability system more than $100 million so far.
 With the Government supporting our continued lead, we have been progressing this work in close collaboration with Te Whatu Ora, suppliers, and other key organisations and stakeholders.We worked fast to secure treatments for those with COVID-19 and, with our $71 million budget increase for 2022/23, have either funded, or are in the process of funding, multiple new medicines.

 As part of our renewed commitment to remove barriers and improve equity in medicine access and use, this year we specifically named Māori and Pacific peoples within the funding criteria for COVID-19 antiviral treatments, flu vaccines, and a treatment for respiratory syncytial virus (RSV).
 Further, in our lung cancer treatments RFP, we asked pharmaceutical companies to explain how they would support equitable outcomes for these communities.

 Finally, I would like to extend my sincere thanks to the entire Pharmac team, who have worked incredibly hard this year to support the health and wellbeing of the people of New Zealand.